 Located in historic Greenwich you can grab a Thames Riverboat to Greenwich and tour the area and visit the Cutty Sark and the Market.
 The market itself is open Monday to Sunday and has around 120 stalls selling everything from clothes to second-hand furniture.

-On Tuesdays and Thursday, it features antiques and there are over 40 food and drink stalls to enjoy.
+On Tuesdays and Thursdays, it features antiques and there are over 40 food and drink stalls to enjoy.